gcc-mirror/gcc/gcc/config/gcn/gcn-valu.md

   [(set_attr "type" "vop2,vop3b,vop2,vop3b")
    (set_attr "length" "8")])

-; This pattern does not accept SGPR because VCC read already counts ; as a SGPR use and number of SGPR operands is limited to 1.
+; v_subb does not accept an SGPR because the VCC read already counts as an ; SGPR use and the number of SGPR operands is limited to 1.
+It does not ; accept "B" immediate constants due to a related bus conflict.

 (define_insn "subcv64si3<exec_vcc>"
   [(set (match_operand:V64SI 0 "register_operand"    "= v, v, v, v")